birkskyum/maplibre-native-wasm/README.md

 # MapLibre Native Wasm

 This repo is two things:
-- Document strategies for compilation of MapLibre Native to run in the browser.
+- Document strategies for Wasm compilation of MapLibre Native to run in the browser.
 - Host and demo compiled Wasm binaries.

 ### See docs [here](https://birkskyum.github.io/maplibre-native-wasm/).